Nithish-code17/PCB_LOCAL_INSPECTION/README.txt

 - one or more defective PCB images

 It then:
-1. aligns the defective image with the reference image
+1. aligns the defective image with the reference ima
 2. compares both images
 3. identifies suspicious regions
 4. classifies them into defect categories